tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 In this example, we're interested in both the amount found and the total.
 It makes sense to store the result in a temporary variable and since it requires an integer **value**, using an integer **variable** (even referenced 3 times in the code) will be around ~200-400 cycles faster than a real variable and using `INT`.

 ### 3) Storage and access of integer variables
-As shown in the previous example, you should consider using integer variables when you need to use these integers values more than once in your code, for example for calculations in other formulas or other statements.
+As shown in the previous example, you should consider using integer variables when you need to use these integers values more than once in your code, for example for calculations in other formulas.

 However, you need to be careful.

 Imagine your game is played on a grid of some size.
-The player's XY coordinates are stored in the real variables `X` and `Y` and these are guaranteed to hold integer numbers at all times because the player can only move one tile/square at a time.
+The player's XY coordinates are stored in the real variables `X` and `Y` and these are guaranteed to hold integer numbers at all times because the player can only move to one tile/square at a time.
 An enemy's on the grid too and he moves randomly in both directions.
 To move it in the X-direction you use the following code (and a similar code to move the enemy in the Y-direction):
 ```basic
 EX% = EX% + RND(1)*3 - 1